DuckingGo/template/README.md

 ---

-Made with ❤️ for robust, scalable, and maintainable applications.
+Made by DuckingGo with ❤️ for robust, scalable, and maintainable applications.